 4. fortification corridor blocking XIX and abutting an eastern city wall north of G

-On the high ridge at G the stone-cut, beam, oil press is juxtaposed with the undisturbed matzevah and rock frame (see Matzevah image below)that was placed directly on the bedrock at some point after the stone-cut rooms were completed.
+On the high ridge at G the stone-cut, beam, oil press is juxtaposed with the undisturbed matzevah or massebah and rock frame (see matzevah image below) that was placed directly on the bedrock at some point after the stone-cut rooms had been completed.

 |A 2013 excavation along XIII west of G unveiled a weight which may have been used for the oil, beam press as depicted|